 Pinnawala Elephant Orphanage

 At the river’s edge, around the bathing area, there are a few very busy terraces where you may be able to order something to eat or drink if you’re lucky (and if you have deep pockets).
-I have to admit that by this time I’d had enough of this circus.
+I have to admit that by then I’d had enough of this circus.

 If you want to see elephants, there are plenty of other more worthy places in Sri Lanka to see them.
 This place is simply a slick business designed to part you from your cash at every opportunity.